s2t2/clubhouse-cookbook/README.md

 use this custom [Chef](https://www.chef.io/chef/) "cookbook" to automate server configuration and administration tasks.

+The production server name, "Clubhouse", is an instructional analogy.

 ## Usage

 To administer the production AWS EC2 server,